Optimal Multithreaded Batch-Parallel 2-3 Trees: Basic Parallel Batch Operations

 \subsection{Parallel Merging}

-Another useful operation is parallel merging of two sorted batches.
-As with parallel joining, we do not need it in the batch-parallel 2-3 tree $\t$, but we shall provide the algorithm here. \begin{defn}[Parallel Merging] Parallel merging two sorted lists $A,B$ is done via the following 3-phase procedure: \begin{enumerate} \item Parallel partition (\ref{sub:par-part}) $B$ around $A$, resulting in a part of $B$ at each leaf of $A$. \item For each leaf $v$ of $A$, insert the item of $A$ at $v$ into the part of $B$ at $v$, optionally combining duplicates of the same item.
+Another useful operation is parallel merging of two sorted batches. \begin{defn}[Parallel Merging] Parallel merging two sorted lists $A,B$ is done via the following 3-phase procedure: \begin{enumerate} \item Parallel partition (\ref{sub:par-part}) $B$ around $A$, resulting in a part of $B$ at each leaf of $A$. \item For each leaf $v$ of $A$ in parallel, insert the item of $A$ at $v$ into the part of $B$ at $v$, optionally combining duplicates of the same item.
 (This combining procedure can be any $O(1)$-time procedure.) \item Parallel join (\ref{sub:par-join}) the resulting batches at the leaves of $v$. \end{enumerate} \end{defn} \begin{thm}[Parallel Merging Costs] Parallel merging sorted lists $A,B$ with total size $n$ takes $O(n)$ work and $O(\log n)$ span.\end{thm} \begin{proof} Let $k,m$ be the sizes of $A,B$ respectively.
 Then phase~1 takes $O\left(k\cdot\log\left(\frac{m}{k}+1\right)+k\right)\wi O(k+m)$ work and $O(\log k+\log m)$ span (\ref{thm:par-part-cost}).
 Let $c_{i}$ is the size of the part of $B$ that was at the $i$-th leaf of $A$ after phase~1.
 Then phase~2 takes $O\left(\sum_{i=1}^{k}\log(c_{i}+1)+k\right)\wi O\left(k\cdot\log\left(\frac{m}{k}+1\right)+k\right)$ work (by Jensen's inequality) and $O(\log k+\log m)$ span.
-And phase~3 takes $O(n)$ work and $O(\log n)$ span (\ref{thm:par-join-cost}). \end{proof} Note that if we have two sorted instances of $\t$, rather than plain batches, then we can merge them more efficiently (\ref{sec:PSS}).
-Anyway, this immediately yields a (deterministic) merge-sort algorithm that takes $O(n\cdot\log n)$ work and $O\left((\log n)^{2}\right)$ span on any input batch of $n$ items.
+And phase~3 takes $O(n)$ work and $O(\log n)$ span (\ref{thm:par-join-cost}).\end{proof} \begin{rem*} Note that it is actually possible to merge two sorted lists of lengths even more efficiently in some cases if they are stored in instances of a specialized sorted-set data type, such as if they are stored in parallel sorted-sets based on the batch-parallel 2-3 tree (\ref{sec:PSS}) and their sizes $k,m$ satisfy $k\ll m$. \end{rem*}